DV

 Quick verdict

-PLTR (Palantir Technologies Inc.) and PLTY (YieldMax PLTR Option Income Strategy ETF) are both dividend ETFs, but they take different approaches.
+PLTR (Palantir Technologies Inc.) is a stock, while PLTY (YieldMax PLTR Option Income Strategy ETF) is an ETF — they take fundamentally different approaches.

 Deep dive